We have traveled the entire coast of Pacific Mexico by sailboat and have grown to love the people and the place.

 - Yaxchilan and Bonampak – Haunting Ruins in the Jungle 04/08/12 March, 2012 – We visited the Mayan ruins of Yaxchilán & Bonampak, an all-day adventure highlighted by wandering through these awe-inspiring ruins…

-- Agua Azul & Misol-Ha – Waterfall Adventures 03/30/12 Special Biosphere Reserve Agua Azul Waterfall is a fabulous cascade of turquoise, while Misol-Ha is a tall thin spray!
+- Agua Azul & Misol-Ha – Waterfall Adventures in Mexico 03/30/12 Special Biosphere Reserve Agua Azul Waterfall is a fabulous cascade of turquoise, while Misol-Ha is a tall thin spray!

 - Palenque – Ancient Mayan Ruins and Terror in the Jungle!
 03/20/12 A beautiful all-day bus ride delivered us to the exotic ancient Mayan ruins of Palenque where we got spooked in the jungle!